 The answer is pretty f*cking easy.
 If you’re a tourist, you don’t even have to make an effort because it will literally come to you.
 People will be selling “cigarettes” or “beer” outside your hostels and hotels and outside the nightclubs and bar areas.
 It is practically effortless, and this goes for most of the large cities in Colombia.
 Medellin and Cartagena are big party cities with a sizable tourist population so it goes without saying that the dealers know that those places are where to go.

 Cocaine is actually legal (to an extent) in Colombia, but the buying and selling of it is illegal.
 The trick for the dealers is to give it as a “gift” with another purchase.
-For example, 30,000 Colombian pesos is pretty steep for a single can of beer, but you’ll get a complementary gift for that.
+For example, 30,000 Colombian pesos is pretty steep for a single can of beer, but you’ll get a complimentary gift for that.
 That “gift” is worth a couple hundred per gram in big cities like New York City or London, so it’s no surprise why Colombia gets a lot of tourism solely for cocaine.

 The reign of Pablo Escobar and the legacy that followed have given Colombia a reputation that has been hard to shake, despite the fact that the Colombia of today has all but erased the demons of a Colombia past.